alex-kostirin/icmp-remote-shell/README.md

 - send_one - as previous but more convenient
 - start_sniffing - starts ICMP packets sniffer

-Packet also provides to commandline utils for creating remote shell.
+Packet also provides commandline utils for creating remote shell.

 **icmp-remote-shell-client** - ICMP remote shell client